SixArm/assertables-rust-crate/book.md

 assert_eq!(array1, array2); //=> panic
 ```

-Convert an array into a set, by using `std::collections::BTreeSet`:
+Convert an array into a set, by using `::std::collections::BTreeSet`:

 ```rust
 let set1: std::collections::BTreeSet<_> = array1.into_iter().collect();